Developer proposes six townhouses on half-acre

 After nearly nine months of discussion, the changes create a single Central Main Street zone for properties with frontage on Main stretching up to the Fountain Square area of East Main.
 In addition, the changes give the City Council, rather than the Planning Board, the final say on special-permit requests in the new zone.

 The zone establishes specific architectural and landscaping guidelines meant to “preserve the traditional character of Main Street,” while increasing its “vitality, attractiveness and marketability,” according to the code.
 The regulation caps buildings at three stories, unless the council authorizes a fourth floor via a special-use permit.

 Since the fall, the council has approved revisions to the Fishkill Creek development zone, reset the calculation of building density to account for environmentally sensitive land and beefed up protections in the historic zone.
 These and the Main Street changes are “about getting the zoning details right, so we can get new development that best suits our vibrant community,” said Council Member Lee Kyriacou.

-Next on the agenda, he said, is to consolidate disparate business and residential zones into a transitional off-Main zone, add dozens of buildings to the historic zone and to consider extending the greenway trail system to the south and east of Fishkill Creek.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Next on the agenda, he said, is to consolidate disparate business and residential zones into a transitional off-Main zone, add dozens of buildings to the historic zone and to consider extending the greenway trail system to the south and east of Fishkill Creek.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.